- Oops!Something went wrong.Please try again later.

 +1 (908) 912-9167

 This press release contains forward-looking statements within the meaning of The Private Securities Litigation Reform Act of 1995.
-All statements, other than those of historical fact, contained in this release are forward-looking statements including statements addressing PTC's acquisition of Agilis; PTC's expectations with respect to the potential financial impact and benefits from the acquisition to PTC, including with respect to the business of Agilis and PTC's expectations with respect to the potential achievement of development, regulatory and sales milestones and contingent payments to the Agilis equityholders with respect thereto; the future expectations, plans and prospects for PTC; PTC's strategy, future operations, future financial position, future revenues or projected costs; the integration of Agilis's operations and employees; and the objectives of management.
+All statements, other than those of historical fact, contained in this release are forward-looking statements, including statements related to the potential financial impact and benefits to PTC of its acquisition of Censa, including with respect to the business of Censa and PTC's expectations with respect to contingent payments to the Censa securityholders based on net sales and sublicense fees and the potential achievement of development, regulatory and sales milestones and contingent payments to the Censa securityholders with respect thereto; the future expectations, plans and prospects for PTC; PTC's strategy, future operations, future financial position, future revenues or projected costs; the integration of Censa's operations; and the objectives of management.
 Other forward-looking statements may be identified by the words "look forward", "plan," "anticipate," "believe," "estimate," "expect," "intend," "may," "target," "potential," "will," "would," "could," "should," "continue," and similar expressions.

-PTC's actual results, performance or achievements could differ materially from those expressed or implied by forward-looking statements it makes as a result of a variety of risks and uncertainties, including those related to: PTC's ability to realize the anticipated benefits of the acquisition, including the possibility that the expected benefits from the acquisition will not be realized or will not be realized within the expected time period; significant transaction costs; unknown liabilities; the risk of litigation and/or regulatory actions related to the acquisition; other business effects, including the effects of industry, market, economic, political or regulatory conditions; changes in tax and other laws, regulations, rates and policies; the eligible patient base and commercial potential of TranslarnaTM (ataluren), Emflaza®, TegsediTM (inotersen), WaylivraTM (volanesorsen) or any other product candidate; the sufficiency of PTC's cash resources and its ability to obtain adequate financing in the future for its foreseeable and unforeseeable operating expenses and capital expenditures; the integration of Agilis's operations and employees; and the factors discussed in the "Risk Factors" section of PTC's most recent Quarterly Report on Form 10-Q or Annual Report on Form 10-K as well as any updates to these risk factors filed from time to time in PTC's other filings with the SEC.
+PTC's actual results, performance or achievements could differ materially from those expressed or implied by forward-looking statements it makes as a result of a variety of risks and uncertainties, including those related to: PTC's ability to realize the anticipated benefits of the acquisition, including the possibility that the expected benefits from the acquisition will not be realized or will not be realized within the expected time period; significant transaction costs; unknown liabilities; the risk of litigation and/or regulatory actions related to the acquisition; other business effects, including the effects of industry, market, economic, political or regulatory conditions; changes in tax and other laws, regulations, rates and policies; the eligible patient base and commercial potential of CNSA-001; the integration of Censa's operations and the factors discussed in the "Risk Factors" section of PTC's most recent Quarterly Report on Form 10-Q and Annual Report on Form 10-K as well as any updates to these risk factors filed from time to time in PTC's other filings with the SEC.

 As with any pharmaceutical under development, there are significant risks in the development, regulatory approval and commercialization of new products.
-There are no guarantees that any product candidate will receive or maintain regulatory approval in any territory, or prove to be commercially successful, including Translarna, Emflaza, Tegsedi, Waylivra, any product candidates acquired in the acquisition or any other product candidate.
+There are no guarantees that any product or product candidate will receive or maintain regulatory approval in any territory, or prove to be commercially successful.

 The forward-looking statements contained herein represent PTC's views only as of the date of this press release and PTC does not undertake or plan to update or revise any such forward-looking statements to reflect actual results or changes in plans, prospects, assumptions, estimates or projections, or other circumstances occurring after the date of this press release except as required by law.